 Getting reacquainted with simple concepts like avoiding credit cards, paying bills on time, and creating a budget could be a good way to help focus on a plan that’s all about individual goals.

-It could also help kickstart a habit of tracking cash flow, because creating a budget that curbs spending isn’t likely to work if where the money is going is a mystery to begin with.
+It could also help kickstart a habit of tracking cash flow, because creating a budget that curbs spending or pumps up savings isn’t likely to work if where the money is going remains a mystery.

 And remember that joy of checking off boxes?
 Every time money that used to be spent instead goes toward a savings goal, it could trigger that same feeling of accomplishment.

-It could also be as simple as keeping finances organized so it’s obvious what money is where, knowing the penalties and late fees on each account, when bills are due, and how much interest is being earned.
+• Keeping your money safe could also involve keeping finances organized so it’s obvious what money is where, knowing the penalties and late fees on each account, when bills are due, and how much interest is being earned.

-If those monthly credit-card payments didn’t exist, where would that money go instead?
+If those monthly high-interest credit-card payments didn’t exist, where would that money go instead?
 Paying off debt could free up a potentially big chunk of money to put toward those big dreams.
-And knowing calls from collectors will no longer be a worry can provide real peace of mind, too.

 Creating a debt-payoff strategy can take just as much time and effort as creating a financial wellness plan, but if one is dependent on the other, it’s an essential step.

-If, for example, someone wants to build an emergency fund equal to three to six months’ salary, they might decide that a high-interest savings account is the safest route.
+• Aim to build an emergency fund equal to three to six months’ salary, which would tide you over if you had a major medical bill or car repair or got laid off.
+You might decide that a high-interest savings account is the safest place to keep the funds.
 (It can also provide the easiest access to money in a pinch.)

-For the longer term, there’s goals-based investing, which is different from traditional portfolio investing in that instead of focusing on which assets will give the best returns over a period of time, strategy is adapted to meet individual needs.
+To achieve financial security by saving for the longer term, there’s goals-based investing.
+This is different from traditional portfolio investing in that, instead of focusing on which assets will give the best returns over a period of time, the strategy is adapted to meet individual needs.